+Each interview session lasted 40 to 90 minutes.
+The interview questions are semi structured, revolving around the how and why they learn, teach and promote Chinese, both in local and national context.
 To maintain data validity, we did the following: (1) we crosschecked the data we gathered from one informant by comparing them to the data we gathered from other informants; (2) after transcribing the interview, the transcription was given back to participants for member checking.
-Each participant was invited to read the transcripts thoroughly for data clarity and accuracy.

-The data obtained were then analyzed using the framework of narrative inquiry, that is, a qualitative approach that examines experiences and present them in the form of narrative.
-Narrative inquiry focuses on "how individuals assign meaning to their experiences through the stories they tell" (Moen 2006, 60), and its sample size can be quite small, usually less than 20 informants (Kim 2016).
-This occurs because the researchers work with narrative text, namely, qualitative data, which is usually rich in detail, and each unit of data has "many hundreds of 'bites' of information" (Lewis and Nicholls 2013, 117), and the adequacy of sample is dependent upon the appropriateness of data, not the number of the informants (O'Reilly and Parker 2012).
+The data obtained are then analyzed using the framework of narrative inquiry, that is, a qualitative approach that examines experiences and present them in the form of narrative.
+Narrative inquiry focuses on "how individuals assign meaning to their experiences through the stories they tell" (Moen 2006, 60).
 Narrative inquiry is a useful approach in research on education because it can "tap the social context or culture in which teaching and learning takes place. ... and illuminate complex problems in teaching and learning" (Webster and Mertova 2007, 13).
 Because of this reason, we apply narrative inquiry in this project.
-It helps us understand our participants' experiences.
+It help us understand our participants' experiences.
 We are aware that the inquiry is subjective.

 Nevertheless, it can uncover the complexities of meanings reflected in the narratives our participants tell us.